Benchmarking Tropical Cyclone Rapid Intensification with Satellite Images and Attention-based Deep Models: Introduction

 \section{Introduction}

-Tropical cyclone (TC) is one of the most devastating weather systems on Earth, characterized by intense and rapidly rotating winds around a low-pressure center.
-In order to reduce and respond to the damages caused by TCs, many efforts have been devoted during the past half-century to improving the forecast of TC track, intensity, and the associated rainfall and flooding.
-Although TC track forecast has achieved significant improvement during the past few decades, prediction of TC rapid intensification (RI) remains challenging, which affects the subsequent production of TC structure and rainfall forecast~\cite{gall2013hurricane}.
-TC intensity is defined as the maximum sustained wind in the TC inner-core region, and rapid intensification (RI) is defined as a TC experiencing an intensity increase surpassing a threshold (25 - 35 knots) per 24hr period.
+The tropical cyclone (TC) is one of the most devastating weather systems on Earth, characterized by intense and rapidly rotating winds around a low-pressure center and associated with eyewall clouds and spiral rainbands producing heavy rainfall.
+In order to reduce and respond to damage caused by TCs, the past half-century has seen much effort devoted to improving the forecast of TC track, intensity, and the associated rainfall and flooding.
+Although TC track forecasts has improved significantly during the past few decades, prediction of TC rapid intensification (RI) remains challenging, which affects the subsequent production of TC structure and rainfall forecast~\cite{gall2013hurricane}.
+TC intensity is defined as the maximum sustained wind in the TC inner-core region, and rapid intensification (RI) is defined as a TC experiencing an intensity increase surpassing a threshold (25--35 knots) within a 24-hour period.
+The range of thresholds represents the 90 to 95 percentiles of 24-hour TC intensity changes in different basins.

-Accurately predicting the onset of RI is particularly crucial because reacting to an off-shore RI event before the TC landfall requires sufficient time and delayed reaction had caused some of the most catastrophic TC disasters.
-External environmental forcing~\cite{hendricks2010quantifying,kaplan2010revised}, TC internal dynamical~\cite{nolan2007tropical}, and thermo-dynamical processes~\cite{miyamoto2018structural} simultaneously control its onset.
-Thus, a successful RI prediction scheme has to accurately depict both environmental conditions (in which a TC is embedded) and vortex-scale features such as the distribution of precipitation or inner-core TC structure.
-The goal of this paper is to experiment with the plausibility of deep learning on the RI prediction task from only satellite images since the images are known to be feature-rich but were challenging for meteorologist and forecaster to extract in the past.
+Accurately predicting the onset of RI is particularly crucial because reacting to an off-shore RI event before TC landfall requires sufficient time; delayed reaction has caused some of the most catastrophic TC disasters.
+For instance, hurricane Harvey in August 2017 caused 107 casualties and cost approximately \$125 billion USD as it rapidly intensified to a category~4 hurricane only hours before landfall.
+However, improvement in RI prediction has been slow partly because RI events are rare.
+Additionally, favorable environmental conditions are generally necessary but do not guarantee RI onset~\cite{hendricks2010quantifying}.
+Thermo-dynamical processes within the TC in response to these environmental forces are believed to be even more critical.
+For example, the development of up-shear convective burst~\cite{miyamoto2018structural,rogers2013airborne} and asymmetric surface fluxes and boundary-layer inflow associated with the background flow~\cite{chen2019LMF,rappin2012effect} are factors that control the rainfall distribution and, in turn, TC intensification.
+Thus, a successful RI prediction scheme must accurately depict both environmental conditions (in which a TC is embedded) and vortex-scale features such as the distribution of precipitation or inner-core TC structure.